Reyes1921/notas/internet/NotasGeneralInternet.md

 ping google.com
 ```

+# `Difference Between SPA and PWA`

+Single Page Applications (SPAs) and Progressive Web Applications (PWAs) are both modern web application architectures that offer enhanced user experiences.
+However, there are distinct differences between the two.

+## `SPAs:`

+- `Definition`: SPAs are web applications that load a single HTML page and dynamically update that page as the user interacts with the app.

+- `Development`: SPAs are typically developed using frameworks like Angular or libraries like React.
+Offline Capability: SPAs do not have inherent offline capabilities and rely on the server for content updates.

+- `Cost and Development Speed`: SPA development is usually faster and more cost-effective than PWA development due to the availability of ready-made libraries and frameworks.

+- `Security`: SPAs do not have specific security requirements beyond standard web security practices.

+## `PWAs:`

+- `Definition`: PWAs are web applications that leverage modern web capabilities to deliver an app-like experience to users.
+They can be installed on a user's device and offer offline functionality.

+- `Offline Capability`: PWAs can run both online and offline, allowing users to access the app even without an internet connection.

+- `Security`: PWAs must be run under HTTPS, ensuring a high-security standard, making them suitable for applications that require users to submit personal data or sensitive information.

+- `Battery Consumption`: PWAs may consume more battery compared to SPAs.

+- `Accessibility`: PWAs allow users to add a shortcut to the application, making it easy for them to use it again.
+Cost and Development Speed: PWA development may be more time-consuming and costly compared to SPA development due to the need for specific offline and installation capabilities .

 # `Kernel`:

 El Kernel o núcleo, es una parte fundamental del sistema operativo que se encarga de conceder el acceso al hardware de forma segura para todo el software que lo solicita, el Kernel es una pequeña e invisible parte del sistema operativo, pero la más importante, ya que sin esta no podría funcionar.
 Todos los sistemas operativos tienen un Kernel, incluso Windows 10, pero quizá el más famoso es el Kernel de Linux, que ahora además está integrado en Windows 10 con sus últimas actualizaciones.